jarleven/CUDA-OpenCV/BackgroundSubtractionCPP/README.md

-At the time of writing 10minutes of video can be processed in 20seconds on an NVIDIA GTX 1080 Ti
+At the time of writing 10minutes of video can be processed in 16 seconds on an NVIDIA GTX 1080 Ti

 A video (realtime playback) of the background subtraction in action is available on YouTube: https://www.youtube.com/watch?v=hSvo7JRpksI&list=PL6vyHeCsjuLHlRjYMd-YMICqimBUr4X3J